-To complicate matters further, even if the law does not require disclosure by the seller, the code of ethics governing the realtor may require that the realtor reveal the stigma if the realtor knows about it and believes it will affect the value of the property.
+To complicate matters further, even if a law doesn’t require disclosure by the seller, such as in Kentucky, the code of ethics governing a realtor may require they reveal the stigma if they know about it and believe it will affect the value of the property.

-As a seller, you may want to decide whether a murder, suicide, violent crime, ghost, or contagious disease has created a stigma and a potential defect on your property.
-It may be better to disclose it up front than to close the sale and the buyer find out later about the facts surrounding the property.
+As a seller, you may want to decide whether a murder, suicide, violent crime, contagious disease, or yes, a ghost, has created a stigma and a potential defect on your property.
+It may be better to disclose it upfront rather than close the sale and have the buyer learn of the property’s details later.